ctwoolsey/ember-paper-react/CONTRIBUTING.md

 * `ember test --server` – Runs the test suite in "watch mode"
 * `ember try:each` – Runs the test suite against multiple Ember versions

-##Updated Rendering Section
-Principles:
-* Want all items inserted onto DOM
-  * all items are inserted into DOM in a flat manner and React items are at the bottom of the DOM
-  * HTML for component uses a structure of a thow away 'span' where all change args and attributes get attached initially
-  * On most components there is a child span so that ember functionality will work inside of {{each}} loops.
-  * There is an end identifier span, to help copy all children.  ???
-Is this really needed if we use a child span now?
-* Once that is done, do rendering.
-Hence using a render stack.
-Items are usually rendered in the order they were added, so more of a queue than a stack.
-* There is a renderLaterStack (true stack) This should be used for React components which have other react elements as their children.
-This allows the children to render first.
-And then be added to the parent.

-Rendering Default:
-* move React element from bottom of DOM to be a sibling of the current ember component
-* clone Attributes and styles from component throw away 'span' and put it on the react element
-* Render children into the react item
-* Render additional Items (??Need to explain this??)
-* remove ember el (removes throw away span)
-* call an after Render method (??Need to explain this??)
-* remove child end marker
-* render next item in renderStack (queue)
-* some children need to handle {{each}} loops so we use inline #in-element to move the children, Can I refactor and remove the other children methods?

 ##Understanding Rendering
 The issue to overcome is that React wants its children to be react children.
 Take for example the following Ember code: